owen-it/laravel-auditing-doc/installation.md

 This will create the `config/audit.php` configuration file and a migration for the `audits` table in the `database/` directory.

-You can read more about the configuration options in the [Package Options](general-settings).
+You can read more about the configuration options in the [General Settings](general-settings) section.

 # Database
 If needed, the migration file can be customised.